Interlibrary Loan Borrowing

-Requesting Items: Forms may be filled out online or at the circulation desk.
+How Do I Request an Item?
+Forms may be filled out online or at the circulation desk.
 Please have the citation information for the item available when filling out the forms.

 How Long Does It Take to Receive an Item?
 As the Interlibrary Loan service relies on couriers and the US mail, the average turn-around time is 10 days.
 As a result, please do not wait until a paper deadline to make Interlibrary Loan requests.